 The electric car with apple logo

 What is much more interesting and unexpected, however, is that Hyundai itself confirmed these rumors after the report.
 A spokesperson for the company told CNBCthat Apple is in talks "with a number of global automakers, including Hyundai Motor."
-There have been several rumors in the past that Cupertino is dependent on partners for the Apple Car.
-After all, the company does not have any facilities where an electric car can be produced.
-Last year reported Reuters reported that production of the Apple Car will begin in 2024 with a "breakthrough battery technology" that will offer a longer range and also lower costs.
-It is still unclear when Apple will unveil the electric car.
-But it seems that the company is indeed pursuing such a goal.
+There have been several rumors in the past that Cupertino is relying on partners for the Apple Car.
+After all, the company does not own facilities capable of producing an electric car.
+Last year reported Reuters reported that production of the Apple Car will begin in 2024, featuring "groundbreaking battery technology" that will offer a longer range and lower costs.
+It's still unclear when Apple will unveil the electric car, but the company appears to be pursuing such a goal.
 (Photo by World Image / Bigstockphoto)